 Mallorca, the largest of the Baleares Islands off Spain’s Mediterranean coast, is a popular European resort; many pleasure crafts crowded the docks.
 Palma’s enormous Gothic cathedral towered over the harbor as our ship finally floated into port.

-We were not disappointed with the photographic opportunities at the Palma Cathedral, Spain’s second largest, built over 500 years ago.
+We were not disappointed with the photographic opportunities at the Palma Cathedral, Spain’s second-largest, built over 500 years ago.
 The night lighting made the building especially dramatic, with gargoyles decorating the exteriors.
 Tacy was especially skilled in pointing out photographic sites.
 Keeping an eye on the clock, we found a taxi driver, who said he would be willing to pick us up in 15 minutes after he dropped off his current passengers.
-Half hour went by, and with no sign of the cab driver, we decided to make our way to a taxi stand.
-For about ten Euros, we were back to the ship with half hour to spare.
+Half an hour went by, and with no sign of the cab driver, we decided to make our way to a taxi stand.
+For about ten Euros, we were back to the ship with a half-hour to spare.